corsairmarks/more_standard_districts/mod/README.md

     * Update support for Planetary Diversity and Gigastructural Engineering
     * Reduce the amount of free MegaCorp job swaps; post-unity-rework they are much more powerful than in the past
     * Simplify the Merchant/Executive/Manager jobs swaps for commercial districts - things got a little out of hand
+    * Add custom description to the trade district, describing the job shifts

 ## Source Code